Welcome Basic Studio Gear Additional Gear Components Background Buying Guides Other Stuff

 A traditional hardware synths is different because in addition to having a MIDI I/O that can be used to trigger softsynths, it also has a dedicated line out that can be used to drive speakers.

-That's my Synthesized story and I'm stickin to it.
+That's my synthesized story and I'm stickin to it.